-Kolgans Restaurant Boat
+Kolgans Restaurant Boat, Robertson

-With a 20 minute drive from our cottage and another 6km stretch of pure gravel road, the drive to our destination was surrounded by mountainous serene views and beautiful wine-farm landscapes.
-Every corner we turned stood a wine cellar, inviting us in with their scents and clearly reminding us that the towns ahead were truly meant for wine lovers.
+With a 20 minute drive from our cottage and another 6km stretch of pure gravel road, the drive to our destination is surrounded by mountainous serene views and beautiful wine-farm landscapes.
+On nearly every corner stood a wine cellar; inviting us in with their scents and, reminding us that the towns ahead were truly meant for wine lovers.

-Once we arrived, we climbed out of our hatchback car, only for me to stare into Courtney’s face who looked highly annoyed that the bottom half of the car was wrapped in an orange layer of dust from the stoney road.
+Upon arrival, we got out of our hatchback car, only for me to stare into Courtney’s face who looked highly annoyed that the bottom half of the car was wrapped in an orange layer of dust from the gravel road.
 I couldn’t help but smile at how unimpressed he stared at his beloved vehicle.

-The trip began with a ride to the the river, Breede River to be exact.
+The trip started with a ride to the river, Breede River to be exact.
 Renée, the woman standing by the horses was the captain of the boat and needed to distract these beautiful creatures with food in order for us to bypass on a short yet muddy road leading to the boat.

 Until the next adventure.